hipay/hipay-docs/hipay-enterprise-sdk-android/06-Advanced-usage.md

 		public void onSuccess(PaymentCardToken paymentCardToken) {
 			// Tokenization completed successfully!

-			// Do not forget to "close" once the got the callback secureVaultClient.cancelOperation(this);
+			// Do not forget to close once we got the callback secureVaultClient.cancelOperation(this);
 		}